infrabel/wiki-gnap/README.md

 7-zip is licensed under [GNU LGPL](http://choosealicense.com/licenses/lgpl-3.0/ "Read more about the LGPL Licencse").
 Refer to [7z/license.txt](https://github.com/infrabel/wiki-gnap/blob/master/7z/license.txt) for more information.

-theme-gnap is licensed under [BSD (3-Clause)](http://choosealicense.com/licenses/bsd-3-clause/ "Read more about the BSD (3-Clause) License").
-Refer to [LICENSE](https://github.com/infrabel/theme-gnap/blob/master/LICENSE) for more information.
+themes-gnap is licensed under [BSD (3-Clause)](http://choosealicense.com/licenses/bsd-3-clause/ "Read more about the BSD (3-Clause) License").
+Refer to [LICENSE](https://github.com/infrabel/themes-gnap/blob/master/LICENSE) for more information.

-The GNaP theme uses ```Ace - Responsive Admin Template``` as it's base theme, which is licensed under [Extended License](https://github.com/infrabel/theme-gnap/blob/master/custom/ace/LICENSE-Ace), our license covers redistribution and usage by you.
+The GNaP theme uses ```Ace - Responsive Admin Template``` as it's base theme, which is licensed under [Extended License](https://github.com/infrabel/themes-gnap/blob/master/custom/ace/LICENSE-Ace), our license covers redistribution and usage by you.
 However, if you would like to show your support to the original author, you can [buy a Single application license here](https://wrapbootstrap.com/theme/ace-responsive-admin-template-WB0B30DGR?ref=cc), it's quite cheap after all.

 wiki-gnap is licensed under [GPL v2](http://choosealicense.com/licenses/gpl-v2/ "Read more about the GPL v2 License").
 Refer to [dokuwiki/modifications/COPYING](https://github.com/infrabel/wiki-gnap/blob/master/dokuwiki/modifications/COPYING) for more information.